Find Trade Colleges

 You’ll be in good company if you decide to attend Boston University.
 It ranked #4 on our 2023 Best Bachelor’s Degree Trade Schools in the New England Region list.
 Located in Boston, Massachusetts, the large private not-for-profit school handed out 4,998 bachelor’s degree awards in 2021-2022.

-The average tuition and fees at Boston U is $62,360.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you don’t receive financial aid, you can expect a bill for $62,360 to cover tuition and fees at Boston U. The school does not offer an in-state discount.
 Bachelor’s Degree recipients from Boston U accumulate an average of $21,413 in student debt by the time they complete their degree.

 #5